 Amazon Synopsis

-A special thanks to Nancy Coco for providing a print copy of A MIDSUMMER NIGHT’S FUDGE.
-Contest ends June 19, 2022 at 11:59 pm PST and is limited to U.S. residents only.
+A special thanks to Lee Hollis for providing two print copies of DEATH OF AN ICE CREAM SCOOPER to two lucky winners!
+Contest ends August 10, 2022 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -